 How to Present a Pear Deck

-1. Hook your computer to your projector
+Hook your computer to your projector.

 When you start presenting, you'll see Join Instructions for students projected on the screen, like this:

-5. End Your Lesson
+End Your Session.

-At the end of class, be sure to "End your Session."
-This allows you to effectively close the Session so students can't be connected anymore.
-It also means you can save this particular set of student answers as one Session.
-Later you can present the same Deck again and save those answers separately in a separate Session.
+At the end of class, be sure to End your Session so students can't be connected anymore.
+By doing so, you are also automatically saving this particular set of answers as one Session.
+Later, you can present the same Deck again to begin a new Session with different students.

 - Type a name for your Session in the window that appears.
-If you will use this lesson for multiple class periods, I recommend something like "Earth Science Period 1."
+If you will use this lesson for multiple class periods, I recommend something like "Earth Science: Period 1."
 The Session will automatically be time stamped, so don't worry about dating it.

-- Click "Save and End Session"
+- Click Save and End Session.

 Advanced Presenting Tools